layadas/layadas.github.io/_pages/research.md

 ---
 permalink: /
-title: "About me"
+title: "Research"
-excerpt: "About me"
+excerpt: "Research"
 author_profile: true
 redirect_from:
-  - /about/
+  - /research/
-  - /about.html
+  - /research.html
 ---

+Research page

 I am a systems scientist.
 I work on estimation, control and data analysis for health monitoring and operation of complex systems.
 I have worked on monitoring and control of simulated, lab-scale and real-life systems.